spiral-project/blog/content/daybed/daybed-revival.rst

   stay focused on a real use case;

 - Being `offline first <http://offlinefirst.org>`_.
-That makes a lot of sense to use daybed in a no-backend environment, even if that sounds a bit weird.
+That makes a lot of sense to use Daybed in a no-backend environment, even if that sounds a bit weird.

   We're experimenting with this idea, and see how all that could come together.
   We're considering integration with other services like PouchDB or Hoodie for